What Does it Take to Be an Electric Motor, and Power Tool Repairer?

 |State||Annual Mean Salary|

-What Tools & Technology do Electric Motor, and Power Tool Repairers Use?
+Tools & Technologies Used by Electric Motor, and Power Tool Repairers

 - Microsoft Excel